 Dressing to impress homeowners or your REALTOR® should not be your top priority.
 Dress clean and neat of course, but comfortable is the name of the hunting game.
 And last but not least, use your own REALTOR®.
 When you call the REALTOR® on a “house for sale” sign you’re speaking to the seller’s agent.
 Keep in mind that he or she represents the seller and will be looking after the seller’s interests.
 You should get a great local REALTOR® to represent and look out for your best interests!

 We can’t emphasize how important it is to have your own REALTOR®.

 House hunting can actually be an enjoyable experience if you take your time and do your homework.
 We mentioned three suggestions in this article about finding a great real estate expert (click the banner above to find an excellent local agent), about getting pre-approved and creating a list of requirements, but we want to dig a little deeper into those topics, as they are critical.

 3 Ways to Ensure Your Home Hunt is Successful!

 #1 Find A Good Real Estate Agent

-Finding a good real estate agent who has extensive knowledge on the area is the first step in this process.
+Finding a great real estate agent who has extensive knowledge on the area is the first step in this process.
 Preferably choose one who has lived in the area for quite some time and knows the community and neighborhood.
 A trustworthy local agent will have invaluable information about the city and it’s surrounds.
 They may know about homes that haven’t been listed yet or sellers that want to close quickly.
 This information will be vital when you don’t have much time available to find a home.
 Believe it or not, we recommend you pick your real estate agent like you’d pick a boyfriend/girlfriend!